charles-uno/charles-uno.github.io/_drafts/2018-10-13-scotus-senate.md

 ...

-The Civil War and [Reconstruction Amendments](https://en.wikipedia.org/wiki/Reconstruction_Amendments) turned that understanding on its head.
+The [Reconstruction Amendments](https://en.wikipedia.org/wiki/Reconstruction_Amendments) following the Civil War turned that paradigm on its head.
+They established the federal government's constitutional responsibility to ensure the rights of its citizens, even if their state would rather see them disenfranchised.

 ...